progschj/luacpp11/README.md

 ### `ref`

-`luacpp11::ref` holds a reference to any object in lua.
+`luacpp11::ref` holds a reference to any object in lua. `ref` objects can be obtained by using the `to...` functions on any object on the stack and pushed back into it without requiring knoweldge of the object type.
+It internally uses the `luaL_ref` mechanism, so it can also be used to prevent collection of lua created objects.

 ### The `register_hook` trait